 - 2. To replace the engine belt: - a.
 Reverse the removal procedure to replace the engine belt.
+Start with positioning the belt around the spring-loaded idler pulley and route the belt around the remaining pulleys according the illustrations provided.

 Engine Belt (Engaged)